celo-org/docs/blog/12-23-22-how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Learn about Bitcoin, Ethereum, Celo, and any equivalent

-Now that you have an understanding of what blockchain technology is and how it functions, It’ll be great if you learn more about blockchain architecture.
-This [documentation](https://docs.celo.org/developer) helps you understand and build on Celo; for an interactive learning experience.
+Now, let’s take a closer look at blockchain architecture now.
+This [documentation](https://docs.celo.org/developer) helps you understand and build on Celo; for an interactive learning experience

 ## Understand smart contracts

-On a blockchain, smart contracts are self-executing programs that run when certain conditions are satisfied.
-Most of the time, they are used to automate transaction performance so that everyone may know the outcome immediately without involving a third party or losing time.
+Smart contracts are self-executing programs that run when certain conditions are satisfied on a blockchain.
+They are used to automate transaction performance so that everyone may know the outcome immediately without involving a third party or losing time.

 You can create clients that communicate with the Ethereum Blockchain using Web3JS or build a full and lightweight framework for gaining access to the Ethereum Blockchain and its ecosystem on the ethers.js library.